How to Talk to Dental Patients About Money With Confidence

-The financial conversation is one of the most important dialogues that happen in the dental practice.
-Yet, so many dental team members are uncomfortable discussing fees and payment options with patients, which can impact treatment acceptance.
-Many dentists and teams have shared that they don’t like discussing cost and payment options because they feel patients will perceive them as a “used car salesman.”
-Others have said they are uncomfortable with the fees because they themselves could not afford the dentistry the doctor was recommending to the patient.
+The financial conversation is one of the most essential dialogues in dental practice.
+Yet, many dental team members are uncomfortable discussing fees and payment options with patients, which can impact treatment acceptance.
+Many dentists and teams have shared that they don’t like discussing cost and payment options because they feel patients will perceive them as “used car salesmen.”
+Others have said they are uncomfortable with the fees because they could not afford the dentistry the doctor recommended to the patient.

 When the team’s reluctance to discuss fees and payment options is combined with patients’ perception that dental insurance should cover all needed care, the result is often an awkward financial discussion that benefits neither the practice nor the patient.